Mohitlikestocode/ASTITVA-Academic-Support-tool/README.md

 ---

 ## 🚩 Problem Statement
-By the time **term-end marks** reveal failures, struggling students have often disengaged beyond recovery.
+By the time **term-end marks** reveal failures, struggling students have often disengaged beyond recovery, which often result in Dropouts.

 - Attendance is in one spreadsheet.
 - Test scores in another.